ClickMechanic/magic_links/README.md

 # MagicLinks

-Send 'magic links' to your users that grants them authorized access to your application without the need for them to sign in.
+Send 'magic links' to your users that grants them authorized access to your application without the need for them to be signed in.

 #### Features: